 If you are very new to this motion and it is causing your body to tense or hurt, you can reduce the load by doing it on a bed or other soft or squishy surface, or place one pillow or blanket behind your knees (so they aren’t forced into flexion), and one under your ankles so that gravity doesn’t force you beyond your current ranges of motion.

 Once you’re as far back as your pelvis can go without tucking, shift your pelvis from side to side, gently, to see if there’s any tension deep in the hips.
 You can also do this exercise at different knee-widths; each width provides a different load!

 Find all of these moves in Diastasis Recti: The Whole-Body Solution for Abdominal Separation along with a bunch of other moves for the core, pelvis and shoulders.
-If you're looking for a book/video combo, check out our Core Fundamentals Kit.
+If you're looking for a book/video combo, check out our Move Better in the Middle Kit.